/* Rambling Owl addition to remove page titles from blogs */

 See Route on ......

 I had to drive a fair way up the eastern side of the peninsular and the road took me along pleasant groves of oak and ash and gently rolling grassland.
 This side of Kintyre was tamer then its western coast which faced directly out onto the Atlantic, and it was a far cry from the ruggedness of many parts of western Scotland; indeed it could have been rural England until the majestic profile of Arran presented itself through the breaks in the trees.
 We had enjoyed the presence of Arran as a backdrop from day one, the aspect presented to us being the mountainous northern area of the island which reared up out of Kilbrannan sound like a South Pacific atoll, the peaks of Goat Fell and Cir Mhor often swathed in ghostly cloud.
-I had watched the Caledonian McBrayne ferry ply its way across the grey waters of the sound and wondered what its destination might be like, promising myself a trip back one day to find out.
+I had watched the Caledonian McBrayne ferry ply its way across the grey waters of the sound and wondered what its destination might be like, promising myself a future trip to find out.
 The day had come sooner than I had imagined.

 I parked my car on the access ramp at the tiny ferry port of Crossaig - our starting point for day two of the Kintyre Way - and wandered over to see what I needed to do to buy a ticket.
 I had about twenty minutes before the ferry docked and I could make out its tiny white speck chugging its way across the sound.
 As far as I could tell there was no ticket office so I presumed that the ticket was purchased onboard.
 I'd never been on such a small ferry before - certainly not as a motorist - so I felt a little apprehensive as to the boarding etiquette, particularly as I was at the head of a steadily growing queue of vehicles parked up behind me.
 I sat and watched the toy-like ferry grow ever larger until it loomed in front of me, dropping its roll-on door just before it ground gently onto the concrete of the access ramp.
 I needn't have worried about the process of getting aboard as a trio of highly efficient ferrymen sprang out and directed us into the large parking bay in the belly of the ship.
 The doors rolled back up and without any hesitation we were away again.
 The whole operation had taken ten minutes.

-I got out to stretch my legs and watched the more experienced passengers to see what happened next - they went off in the direction of a tiny side door so I followed them nonchalantly into a small corridor where - aha! - there was a ticket office!
-The crossing took about 30 minutes so I went onto the observation deck and stood at the stern (my knowledge of nautical terms is about what you'd expect from a land-locked Brummie.
-I know the stern is the back end, the prow is the front.
-Ports to the left, starboard to the right and 'poop deck' is of uncertain location but remembered because it sounds so daft.
-What is a Poop ?
-And why does it need its own deck?).
-I gazed at the slowly dwindling skyline of the Kintyre peninsular, tracing its contours and trying to gauge where my fellow walkers might be.
+I got out to stretch my legs and watched the more experienced passengers to see what happened next - they went off in the direction of a tiny side door so I followed them nonchalantly into a small corridor where - aha! - there was a ticket office.
+The crossing took about 30 minutes so I went onto the observation deck and looked back at the slowly dwindling skyline of the Kintyre peninsular, tracing its contours and trying to gauge where my fellow walkers might be.
 From this vantage point it was easy to see just how far the finger of Kintyre stretched out into the Atlantic.
 Its southern shores were lost in the distance and, just as last years West Highland Way had taught me, there would be a real sense of achievement in completing the walk.
 Forevermore you could point out the phallic shape of the peninsular on weather maps and announce to those around you "Look - see that?
 I walked it!" and be rewarded by a puzzled glance and the inevitable question "Why?".
-Some sort of RAF plane - a large twin engined affair - droned by at low altitude, heading south, drawing the attention of the ferry passengers like moths to a flame.
-As if sensing this it turned at the southern end of Kilbrannan Sound and headed back over us again.
-In true tourist fashion I snapped a few pictures that basically showed a grey plane hanging in a grey sky which was about as interesting as a picture of a slug on a wet paving slab.
-Still, it was a diversion.

 Once we crossed the halfway point my attention began to focus on the approach to Arran.
 The scale of the mountains became apparent as the tiny white buildings of Lochranza began to take on shape and form.
 They were like breadcrumbs scattered at the feet of craggy giants.
 The sun broke out as we made our approach towards the access ramp and I had time to take a few snapshots before hurrying back to the car.